Risk management: Wilderness

 The management of risks to persons and property in wilderness and remote natural areas has developed with increases in outdoor recreation participation and decreased social tolerance for loss.
 Organizations providing commercial wilderness experiences can now align with national and international consensus standards for training and equipment such as ANSI/NASBLA 101-2017 (boating), UIAA 152 (ice climbing tools), and European Norm 13089:2015 + A1:2015 (mountaineering equipment).
 The Association for Experiential Education offers accreditation for wilderness adventure programs.
 The Wilderness Risk Management Conference provides access to best practices, and specialist organizations provide wilderness risk management consulting and training.

-The text Outdoor Safety - Risk Management for Outdoor Leaders, published by the New Zealand Mountain Safety Council, provides a view of wilderness risk management from the New Zealand perspective, recognizing the value of national outdoor safety legislation and devoting considerable attention to the roles of judgment and decision-making processes in wilderness risk management.
+The text Outdoor Safety – Risk Management for Outdoor Leaders, published by the New Zealand Mountain Safety Council, provides a view of wilderness risk management from the New Zealand perspective, recognizing the value of national outdoor safety legislation and devoting considerable attention to the roles of judgment and decision-making processes in wilderness risk management.

 One popular models for risk assessment is the Risk Assessment and Safety Management (RASM) Model developed by Rick Curtis, author of The Backpacker's Field Manual.
 The formula for the RASM Model is: Risk = Probability of Accident × Severity of Consequences.
 The RASM Model weighs negative risk—the potential for loss, against positive risk—the potential for growth.

 Information technology

 IT risk is a risk related to information technology.
 This is a relatively new term due to an increasing awareness that information security is simply one facet of a multitude of risks that are relevant to IT and the real world processes it supports.
 "Cybersecurity is tied closely to the advancement of technology.
 It lags only long enough for incentives like black markets to evolve and new exploits to be discovered.
 There is no end in sight for the advancement of technology, so we can expect the same from cybersecurity."

 ISACA's Risk IT framework ties IT risk to enterprise risk management.
 Duty of Care Risk Analysis (DoCRA) evaluates risks and their safeguards and considers the interests of all parties potentially affected by those risks.
+The Verizon Data Breach Investigations Report (DBIR) features how organizations can leverage the Veris Community Database (VCDB) in Appendix D to estimate risk.
+Using HALOCK methodology within CIS RAM and data from VCDB, professionals can determine threat likelihood for their industries.